|

 HECATE:

-Latin form of Greek Hekate, myth name of a goddess of
+Latin form of Greek Hekate, meaning "worker from far

-witchcraft, demons, graves, and the underworld, meaning "far
+witchcraft, demons, graves, and the underworld.

 -